mesqueeb/case-anything/README.md

 ## Keyboard shortcuts

 With [Better Touch Tool](https://folivora.ai) you can set up keyboard shortcuts to convert selected text with JavaScript.
-It even supports multi-cursors in VSCode!
+This repo provides an easy to install preset that has shortcuts for pascal, kebab and camel case! (thanks to @AndrewKoch) It even supports multi-cursors in VSCode!

 Here is an example triggering keyboard shortcuts to convert the selected text to PascalCase; kebab-case; camelCase:

 ![keyboard shortcuts example](.media/case-anything%20VSCode.gif?raw=true)

 You can download the BTT preset from the source code: [case-anything.bttpreset](case-anything.bttpreset).

-(currently only supports PascalCase; kebab-case; camelCase, feel free to open an issue to request other cases.)

 ## Package size